craigbarnes/dte/docs/packaging.md

 There are some other variables that may be useful in certain cases (but typically shouldn't be used for general packaging):

-* `TERMINFO_DISABLE=1`: Use built-in terminal support, instead of linking to the system [terminfo]/curses library.
-This makes it much easier to build a portable, statically linked binary.
-The built-in terminal support currently works with `tmux`, `screen`, `st`, `xterm` (and many other `xterm`-compatible terminals) and falls back to [ECMA-48] mode for other terminals.
 * `ICONV_DISABLE=1`: Disable support for all file encodings except UTF-8, to avoid the need to link with the system [iconv] library.
   This can significantly reduce the size of statically linked builds.